 Provide an intrusion detection system for all areas deemed as high secure zones listed in Section 0600 Project Program.

-The intrusion detection system should be compatible with the Moon Security system currently in use by OMD.
+The intrusion detection system should be compatible with the security system currently in use by OMD.

 Provide point to point voice communication systems located building entry and building service entries.